telerik/xaml-docs/controls/radspreadprocessing/features/formulas/custom-functions.md

 * __Evaluate__ and __EvaluateOverride__ methods: The function calculations take place in these methods.
 In order to define a custom function you need to override the __EvaluateOverride__ method so that later you may obtain the result value of the function through the __Evaluate__ method.

-Additionally each custom function needs to be registered through the __FunctionManager__ class.
+Additionally, each custom function needs to be registered through the __FunctionManager__ class.
 This is easily done by passing an instance of the function class to the static __Register()__ method.

 __Example 1__ shows how to register a function class named ArgumentsFunction, which inherits FunctionBase.